Clay County, West Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Clay County is $42,790.
 This is 26% lower than the state median of $57,917.
-Compared to the national median of $78,538, household income here is 46% lower.
+It is also 46% lower than the national median of $78,538.
 The poverty rate stands at 24.9%.
 This is 50% higher than the state poverty rate of 16.6%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 11.8%.
 This is 105% higher than the state rate of 5.7%.
 The median home value is $107,100.
 Housing costs are 31% lower than the state median of $155,600.
 With a home-value-to-income ratio of just 2.5x, Clay County is one of the most affordable housing markets in the area.
 79.0% of occupied housing units are owner-occupied.
 This homeownership rate is 6% higher than the state average of 74.3%.

 Race & Ethnicity